bitcraze/bitcraze-website/src/products/crazyflie-2.md

 and utilities have functionality such as logging, real-time parameter setting and wireless firmware updates.
-The complete development environment for most of the subsystems is available in a virtual machine, so you don't need to install any toolchains to start developing.
+The complete development environment for most of the subsystems is available in a virtual machine, so you don't need to install any tool chains to start developing.
 Also the virtual machine works just as well for flying.

 Once you have made some modifications, simply flash the new firmware